Webbit is all about helping others teach themselves how to be successful in their digital endeavours.

 To get your show off the ground, you’ll need to record some podcasts.

-There are several software options out there but one of the most popular is Audacity, especially with beginners.
+There are a number of podcast editing software options out there but one of the most popular is Audacity, especially with beginners.
 If your laptop is set up for video calls it should have a built-in mic which will work okay.
 Obviously, for better sound quality a proper microphone will do the trick.

 Like all new software, you'll have to follow the odd YouTube video or two on first use, but ultimately Audacity is easy enough to pick up.
 What's more, it is available for all major operating systems.

 Audacity allows you to record audio including live interviews, add plug-ins for dynamic special effects and edit your podcast.
 It’s a powerful program that imports and exports files in numerous formats as well as supporting high-quality sound (16, 24, and 32 bit).
 On top of that, the developers make sure to update it regularly to maintain stability and improve the features.

 And, finally the best bit.
 Audacity is an open-source podcasting platform so it’s completely free to download and use by anyone with an internet connection.
 There are no hidden charges whatsoever and it can be used for as long as you wish.

 Once you have some audio content to share, it’s time to find somewhere to host it.

 Now you need to find somewhere for your shows to live on the internet.

 Buzzsprout is the best podcast hosting service for most people.
 This is because it is feature-packed, easy to use, and is very competitively priced.
 It also allows you to upload your shows to popular podcast directories:

 Buzzsprout is packed with features for both the novice and experienced podcaster.
 Notable mentions include being able to add your branding to the podcast player (if appropriate), and ‘magic mastering’ which automatically ensures your audio is consistently high quality.